Owning a small business or SME (small and medium-sized enterprise) is never easy and it is especially difficult in the economic environment today.

 Prosper Credit is an established licensed moneylender that offers affordable business loans.

 The term ‘crowdfunding’ is self-descriptive – getting funds from random people.
-P2P (peer-to-peer lending) in crowdfunding gives money to a business in the form of a short-term loan to be paid back to the investors at a predetermined rate of interest.
+P2P (peer-to-peer lending) in crowdfunding gives money to a business in the form of a short-term business loan to be paid back to the investors at a predetermined rate of interest.
 Payments are usually deferred for several months to allow the injection of capital to have its desired effect.

 Loan interest rates: | from 0.8% per month |